Things to do in

 This celebration brings people together to be thankful.
 We will guide you through some unique options to celebrate New Year's Eve in Mexico.

-Regions of Mexico Food: The Fabulous 8
+Regions of Mexico Food: Everything You Need To Know

 Regions of Mexico food: the diverse and rich cuisine is divided into several gastronomic regions.
 Here, we show you which are them!